Sand Tray Therapy

 What is sand tray therapy?

 A mix of play and art, sand tray therapy uses world-building exercises.
-It helps a child process an unpleasant or traumatic experience.
+Sand tray therapy helps a child process an unpleasant or traumatic experience.
 The approach focuses on providing a safe space for creative expression instead of psychotherapy, which involves in-depth discussions.

 What is the difference between the sand tray and sandplay therapy?